osmanbaskaya/osmanbaskaya.github.io/about.md

 permalink: /about/
 ---

-I am **Osman Başkaya**, works at [Twilio](https://www.twilio.com/) as a Senior Data Scientist.
-Previously, I was a research Engineer at [Totient](https://sbgdinc.com/) and [Seven Bridges Genomics](https://www.sevenbridges.com/) in Boston and Huawei Research in Istanbul.
+I am **Osman Başkaya**.
+Currently, I am managing a team that works on [Autopilot](https://www.twilio.com/blog/introducing-twilio-autopilot-a-conversational-ai-platform-to-build-bots-that-work), which is a conversational AI Platform, at [Twilio](https://www.twilio.com/).
+Previously, I was a Senior Machine Learning Engineer in the same company for 3 years.
+Before than, I was a research Engineer at [Totient](https://sbgdinc.com/) and [Seven Bridges Genomics](https://www.sevenbridges.com/) in Boston, and Huawei Research in Istanbul.

 My main research interests: